Racket features: Graphics

 Graphic capabilities come in several different flavors that are intended for different audiences.
 The 2htdp/image library provides convenient functions for constructing images.
-This library is mainly used by students in HtDP-based courses.
+This library is mainly used by students in How to Design Programs (HtDP) based courses.
 In the following example, a sierpinski function is defined and called (at the same time) to generate a Sierpinski triangle of depth 8.